guip97/phase-blending/README.md

 ## Alternatives

-A perfect solution, would be a fully procedural solver, which would create stopping animation in a runtime, with the help of dynamic animation retargeting, IK and Unreal’s feature called “virtual bones”.
+A perfect solution would be a fully procedural system, which would create stopping animation in a runtime, with the help of dynamic animation retargeting, IK and Unreal’s feature called “virtual bones”.

 ## Final thoughts